Research Experience for Teachers

-Besides this, I continue to assistance in the educational outreach of Nanotechnology and MRSEC research to Nebraska Science Teachers.
-Examples this summer were a teacher workshop in cooperation with NCMN and also a Nanotechnology camp through Bright Lights for middle school students."
+Besides this, I continue to assistance in the educational outreach of Nanotechnology and MRSEC research to Nebraska science teachers and students.
+Examples this summer were a teacher workshop in cooperation with NCMN and also 2 Nanotechnology camps through Bright Lights for middle school students."

 "This year I worked to help graduate students with their research.
 It was very rewarding, and I keep learning more about materials.
 I plan to include more crystal structure information in my chemistry classes."

 "This summer I focused on the analysis of tunneling and ballistic currents in two types of samples: